aminebadraoui/MNFST-RAG-UI/docs/api/overview.md

 # API Reference & Authentication

-Complete guide to the RAG Chat API with three-role authentication, endpoint documentation, and authentication system.
+Complete guide to the MNFST-RAG API with three-role authentication, endpoint documentation, and authentication system.

 ## 📋 API Basics